 All claims initiated in a current year will continue to be paid based on the current year benefit provisions for the duration of the claim, even if the claim extends into the following year.
-For example, if a leave is initiated in December 2021 for 8 weeks, and extends into 2022, the 2021 benefit provisions will apply for the duration of the 8-week claim.
+For example, if a leave is initiated in December 2022 for 8 weeks at the maximum weekly benefit, even though the claim extends into 2023, claims benefits remain unchanged for the duration of the 8 week claim.